 Californian maverick Eric Hutchinson transformed a vintage 1978 Ferrari 308 GTS into the world’s first electric Ferrari 308 GTS.
 Even more shockingly, this electric version is faster than the original.

-More than two years ago, Hutchinson stumbled upon a vintage 1978 Ferrari 308 GTS in a junkyard.
-It wasn’t love at first sight, that’s for sure, he recalls: “It had been burned up in a fuel fire, gasoline leaked on the motor.
+More than two years ago, Hutchinson stumbled upon the sports car in a junkyard.
+In his words, it didn’t quite give off the vintage Ferrari vibe: “It had been burned up in a fuel fire, gasoline leaked on the motor.
 It smelled, all the rubber was melted, there was broken glass.
 It was frankly a mess.”

 He bought it in an auction from Hutchinson and doesn’t regret it one bit: “It’s fast, it’s way better than any other electric car that you’re going to drive on the market today, and it’s a Ferrari.
 What else do you want out of a car?”